Power and Propulsion Element

-The PPE will be compatible with the International Docking System Standard.
-This means that any IDSS Spacecraft could theoretically dock to the PPE, such as Orion, the International Space Station, Dragon 2, Dream Chaser, and Boeing Starliner.
-The other modules of the Lunar Gateway will most likely also be IDSS compatible.

 Development

 Asteroid Redirect Vehicle bus

 The Asteroid Redirect Vehicle was a robotic, high performance solar electric spacecraft for the Asteroid Redirect Mission (ARM).
 The mission was to send the spacecraft to a near-Earth asteroid and capture a multi-ton boulder from the surface with a grappling device.
-It would then transport the asteroid into orbit around the moon where crewed missions to study it could be conducted more easily.
+It would then transport the asteroid into orbit around the Moon where crewed missions to study it could be conducted more easily.
 The mission was cancelled in early 2017 and the spacecraft's propulsion segment became the Power and Propulsion Element (PPE) for the Deep Space Gateway, now known as the Gateway.